hackclubnmit/hackclub/workshops/discord_chatbot/README.md

 ![new app](https://cloud-9x2pb85rb.vercel.app/screenshot1.png)

 Go ahead and give it a cool name!
-I'm going to name it as doodle-noddle, but you can name it whatever you want!
+I'm going to name it as doodle-noodle, but you can name it whatever you want!

 ![fill name](https://cloud-9x2pb85rb.vercel.app/screenshot2.png)